emarrow40/FreeFootyDataConsolidation/README.md

 from db import load_main

 async def main():
-    """Runs pipeline webscraping extraction, site categorical linkage transforms, and loads into an instance PostgreSQL""" async with async_playwright() as p:
+    """Runs pipeline webscraping extraction, site categorical linkage transforms, and loads into an instance of PostgreSQL""" async with async_playwright() as p:
         async with ClientSession() as session:
             browser = await p.chromium.launch(headless=False)